sonamsamdupkhangsar/token-filter/README.md

 Fore more on how to use this `token-filter` from github to another github repository follow [How to use maven library from github in your maven project?](https://sonamsamdupkhangsar.github.io/pulling-down-github-maven-library/)

+To publish this library to local maven repo:
+`./gradlew publishToMavenLocal `